 Protective Orders, Workplace Violence Restraining Orders, and No Contact Orders

-Protective orders, as described by Judicial Conference of Indiana, play a major part in many of the stalking cases prosecuted in Indiana.
+Protective orders, as described by the Judicial Conference of Indiana, play a major part in many of the stalking cases prosecuted in Indiana.
 These are orders issued by a court to protect people from domestic or family violence, stalking or sex offenses.
 It requires the respondent (the accused offender) to stay away from the party requesting the order.
 On the other hand, a no contact order is often ordered by a judge upon a prosecutor’s request.
 It imposes reasonable restrictions on the activities, movements, associations, and residence of the defendant during the period of release and requires the defendant to refrain from any direct or indirect contact with the individual.

 On the other hand, workplace violence restraining orders under Ind.
 Code § 34-26-6-6 are available to an employer if one of his or her employees is a victim of abuse, and the employer can request it even if no violence has occurred at the workplace.
 The employer can request this order from a court if the employee has experienced violence that occurred at the workplace or a credible threat of violence.
 This may include repeated incidents of following or stalking the employee to or from the place of work, entering the employee’s workplace, following the employee during work hours, or making phone calls to an employee during his or her work hours.